February 14th, 1930 and 1943: Two Special Anniversaries in the Life of St. Josemaria

-Speaking about the paradoxes of these founding, St. Josemaria explained: “The foundation of Opus Dei happened without me; the women’s branch, against my personal opinion; and the Priestly Society of the Holy Cross, when I was seeking it but unable to find it.”
+Speaking about the paradoxes of these event, St. Josemaria expressed often that: “the foundation of Opus Dei happened without me; the women’s branch, against my personal opinion; and the Priestly Society of the Holy Cross, when I was seeking it but unable to find it.”

 February 14, 1930: A New Path for Women

 “In 1930, a year and a half after establishing Opus Dei for men by divine inspiration, he understood that it was meant for women as well.
 It is worth noting that this took place at a time when women were not educated to work in professions outside of the home.
 It was not thought that women could lead an independent life without masculine support.
 In fact the laws did not allow women to be involved in any business without the sponsorship of men.
 Yet, in this cultural atmosphere, Saint Josemaria wrote to ‘his daughters’: ‘Develop yourselves personally in society, among women, in work similar to that fulfilled in the world of your brothers; and undertake, as they do, all types of professional, social and political positions, etc.’ (Letter, 29 July 1965).
 This was very progressive thinking.”

 February 14, 1943: The Priestly Society of the Holy Cross

 “As Opus Dei grew, its need for priests became more urgent.
 Escriva’s prewar experience with priests who had come into contact with Opus Dei after their ordination convinced him that Opus Dei had to have priests drawn from among its lay members-priests who could convey the spirit of Opus Dei because they had been living it themselves for years before they were ordained.